Luxiangan01/CCCC0OI/README.md

 CAVLAB is MATLAB's version of the Cavity Simulation Model (CAVSIM), which was originally written in FORTRAN.
 CAVSIM is a 3-D and axissymmetric model that can simulate an Underground Coal Gasification (UCG) process.
 It has the capability to predict the growth of cavity from the start of coal combustion to its complete exhaustion.
-The model can handle a range of gas injection flow patterns or compositions and is applicable to nonswelling coals with any seam thickness.A gravity drainage-permeation submodel that is incorporated into the overall solution determines the amount of water input from the coal aquifer.
+The model can handle a range of gas injection flow patterns or compositions and is applicable to nonswelling coals with any seam thickness.
 CAVLAB offers additional features to CAVSIM, such as input signals can easily be designed in MATLAB, inputs and outputs are observable in runtime, a controllable structure wherein the controller design process has become streamlined.
 Moreover, unlike CAVSIM, CAVLAB is user-friendly to operate: no compilation, no debugging is required; it is simply plug and play.